top of page

 Holly E. Metzgar, DO, FACOG, NCMP, is the Bridging the Gaps Program Director for Drexel University College of Medicine at Tower Health (Reading, PA).
 In addition to a highly successful and flourishing clinical practice with All About Women, Dr. Metzgar is an assistant clinical professor of Obstetrics & Gynecology at Drexel University College of Medicine.
 She serves as DUCOM’s Ob/Gyn Pathway Director for 4th year medical students pursuing careers in Ob/Gyn, and also facilitates several medical student small-groups in foundations of patient care and professionalism.
 In every role, Dr. Metzgar brings remarkable patience and acceptance that allows for collaborative and supportive relationships with patients, learners and colleagues.
 Dr. Metzgar is a Fellow of the American College of Obstetrics and Gynecology and a NAMS Certified Menopause Practitioner.
 She was selected to represent ACOG nationally for the prestigious Women’s Wellness through Equity and Leadership (WEL) Project, a collaborative effort among 10 leading U.S. medical associations that work to create healthier, more equitable work experiences for women physicians.
 Locally, she was selected to the United Way of Berks County’s inaugural class of Leadership Berks, and serves as a cabinet member for Emerging Leaders United.
 She received her medical degree from Philadelphia College of Osteopathic Medicine and completed her residency at Reading Hospital.
 She holds a Bachelor of Science degree in Biology from Moravian College.
 She is a Pennsylvania Master Naturalist.
 She believes her most important and rewarding role is mother to 3 wonderful children.

-Laura Mullin, BA, the Bridging the Gaps Program Coordinator for Drexel University, is the Program Coordinator in the Office of Community Engagement at Drexel University College of Medicine.
-In this role Ms. Mullin supports students in their various placements with local community organizations and helps develop new programs to offer to the students.
-She is also the Program Coordinator for the Medical Humanities Scholars Program where she maintains the ever-evolving courses and lectures offered and helps support students who are on the scholars track.
-Ms. Mullin received her Bachelor of Arts degree from the University of Florida.
+Laura Mullin, MS, the Bridging the Gaps Program Coordinator for Drexel University, is the Educational Coordinator in the Office of Community Engagement at Drexel University College of Medicine.
+In this role she supports students in their various placements with local community organizations and helps develop new opportunities to offer to the students.
+She is also the Program Coordinator for the Medical Humanities Scholars Program where she maintains the ever-evolving courses and lectures offered and helps support students who are completing a capstone for the Medical Humanities scholars track.
+Laura received her Master of Science degree from Drexel University.

 Anthony L. Rostain, MD, MA, is Chair and Professor of Psychiatry and Pediatrics at Cooper Medical School of Rowan University and is Emeritus Professor of Psychiatry and Pediatrics at the University of Pennsylvania Perelman School of Medicine.
 He is Chief of Psychiatry and Behavioral Health at Cooper University Healthcare where he directs the clinical, education and research activities of the Department.
 He is also Medical Director of the Penn Adult ADHD Treatment and Research Program.
 His clinical focus is “lifespan neurodevelopmental psychiatry,” which includes caring for patients with Attention Deficit Hyperactivity Disorder, Autism Spectrum Disorders, Tourette Syndrome, Learning Disabilities (verbal and nonverbal), Neurogenetic Disorders (e.g. Fragile X, Rett) and related social-emotional learning disorders.